 The Unit of Cell Therapy and Cryobiology is active in both basic biomedical and applied clinical research.
 In 2007, the Cell Factory was certified by the Italian Drug Agency (Agenzia Italiana del Farmaco – AIFA) in compliance with European GMP regulations.
 Therefore, this partner leads a state-of-the-art cell culture facility equipped to conduct pre-clinical studies and to produce cell therapy products according to GMP guidelines.

-Responsible of Workpackage 6 with the main goal of studying and evaluating how to transform all the research process of organoid production in a clinical cell product for future therapeutic purposes.Role in the project
+Study and evaluation of how to transform all the research process of organoid production into a clinical cell product for future therapeutic purposes.Role in the project

 Phone: +39 02 5503 4053